sportsbet/swift-style-guide/README.md

 let exists: Bool = false
 ```

-Bad: the type `[String: String]` is obvious because it's in the initialiser:
+Bad: the type `[String: String]` is obvious because it's in the initializer:
 ```swift
 var mapping: [String: String] = [String: String]()
 ```

-### [5.2](#52-use-initializers-to-specify-the-type) Use initialisers to specify the type
+### [5.2](#52-use-initializers-to-specify-the-type) Use initializers to specify the type
-Bad: using a type specifier when you could've used an initialiser:
+Bad: using a type specifier when you could've used an initializer:
 ```swift
 var mapping: [String: String] = [:]
 ```